-The Var’s most famous destination is a thriving resort between May and August when tourists, millionaires and celebrities descend on the small town to wine and dine and wander the boutiques and galleries lining the side streets.
+The Var’s most famous destination is a thriving resort between May and August when tourists, millionaires and celebrities descend on St Tropez to wine and dine and wander the boutiques and galleries lining the side streets.

-Year round, the town attracts visitors that stop by for prestigious events and traditional festivals such as Les Bravades (a historical annual procession paying homage to the town’s patron saint Torpes), Fête de St Pierre (celebrating the patron saint of fishermen), and yachting fixtures Giraglia Rolex Cup and Les Voiles de St Tropez.
+Year round, St Tropez attracts visitors that stop by for prestigious events and traditional festivals such as Les Bravades (a historical annual procession paying homage to the town’s Patron Saint Torpes), Fête de St Pierre (celebrating the patron saint of fishermen), and yachting fixtures Giraglia Rolex Cup and Les Voiles de St Tropez.

-Read on for our Essential Guide to Yacht Charter in St Tropez so you can get the most out of your time in this region.
+Read on for Bespoke Yacht Charter’s Essential Guide to Yacht Charter in St Tropez so you can get the most out of your time in this region.

 Tips for chartering a yacht in St Tropez

-As one of southern France’s premier destinations, there really is no better way to experience St Tropez than from a yacht.
+As one of southern France’s premier destinations, there really is no better way to experience St Tropez than on a luxury yacht charter.

-Imagine sitting on the aft deck with a chilled glass of Provençal Rosé or champagne as your private chef whips up a delicious meal of ocean-fresh seafood or fresh French produce handpicked from the market stalls in town.
+Imagine sitting on the aft deck of a superyacht with a chilled glass of Provençal Rosé or champagne as the yacht’s Chef whips up a delicious meal of ocean-fresh seafood or fresh French produce handpicked from the stalls in St Tropez market.
 Sound tempting?

 Bespoke Yacht Charter are experienced in arranging all the details for chartering a yacht in St Tropez so you don’t have to worry about all the individual components such as accommodation, dining, transportation that are needed to enjoy your time in this region.

-From a day charter to an extended stay, we deliver a high level of service that offers professionalism, discretion and attention to the finer details matching each client’s needs to a vast portfolio of luxury yachts and yacht crew.
+From a day charter to an extended stay, Bespoke Yacht Charter deliver a high level of service that offers professionalism, discretion and attention to the finer details matching each client’s needs to a vast portfolio of luxury charter yachts and yacht crew.

 Best beaches in St Tropez